williamh01/CS3200-final-project/README.md

 # Food Reviews
 by William Hsia

-The project will get user input on a cuisine and a restarant's dish from that cuisine.
-The user can also input a review for the restaurant's dish by giving a rating and writing a review.
+Problem Statement: The problem my project is trying to solve is to facilitate the search for a good restaurant by reading the reviews and ratings.

+Solution Satement: The solution I implemented is to have users create reviews to many restaurants and a list of users, reviews, and restaurants can be displayed.
+In addition, a user or a restaurant can be viewed and their respective reviews are displayed, so all the reviews a user wrote or all the reviews to a restaurant.
+At any time the user can navigate to the different lists with the option to add, edit, view, or delete.

+Typical user: The typical user would be a user that has a difficult time searching for a restaurant and by using my project, the user's search would be facilitated and faster.

-The uml is in the zip file
+The uml is can be viewed by clicking on db_design_final_project_UML.pdf above.

-Description of user data model: The user date model will have the firstName, lastName, username, password, email and dateOfBirth.
+Description of user data model: The user data model will have the firstName, lastName, username, password, email and dateOfBirth.

 Description of the domain object data models: The domain objects are cuisine, restaurant and review.
+The cuisine object will have a cuisine field that will get user input.
+The restaurant object will have cuisine and name fields.
+The review object will have review and rating fields with foreign keys to user and restaurant.

-Description of the user to domain object relationship: The relationship between user and cuisine will be 1 to many and the relationship between user and review will be one to many.
+Description of the user to domain object relationship: The relationship between user and cuisine will be 1 to many and the relationship between user and review will be 1 to many.

-Description of the domain object to domain object relationship: The relationship between cuisine and restaurnat will be one to many and the relationship between review to restaurant will be many to one.
+Description of the domain object to domain object relationship: The relationship between cuisine and restaurant will be 1 to many and the relationship between review to restaurant will be many to 1.

-Description of the portable enumeration(s): There will be two enumarations which will be "type" of cuisine and "ratingLimit" for limiitng the range of rating number
+Description of the portable enumeration(s): There will be one enumaration which will be "ratingLimit" for limiitng the range of rating number from 1 to 5.

-Description of the user interface requirements: The user will be able to select a cuisine from the type enum and input a restaurant and dish and hen write a review for the restaurant's dish.
-The user can also see all the reviews for all the restaurants in all the cuisines.
+Description of the user interface requirements: The user will be able to view all the users, reviews, and restaurants.
+The user's list can add, edit, view, and delete a user and while viewing a particular user, the list of reviews made from the user is displayed.
+The review's list can add, edit, and delete a review.
+The restaurant's list can add, edit, view, and delete a restaurant and while viewing a restaurant, the list of reviews made to the restaurant is displayed.
+The user can also navigate to a cuisine tab where a cuisine can be inputed and the restaurants will be filtered according to the cuisine.

 The code is in the github branch from this repository called code.